Simply-Love/Simply-Love-SM5/README.md

 Upon achieving a World Record with the Groovestats Launcher enabled the theme will randomly select a sound to play from that folder.
 If no sounds are present nothing will play.
 Alternatively if you want it to always play the same sound you can add just one file.

-WARNING: Any sound played this way WILL NOT STOP PLAYING until it's done or if you close Stepmania.
-So ideally you'd use short sound effects and not whole songs.

 # ------------ How to use a profile picture ------------